Invariants that are covering spaces and their Hopf algebras: Preliminaries

+We will fix the type $((p_i,q_i))$ throughout the paper and write $\Ainf$ for the universal ring of invariants.
 Let $d\in \N$.
 The structure constants with respect to the standard basis of $K^d$ of a structure of type $((p_i,q_i))$ form an affine space $U_d$.
 The algebraic group $\GL_d$ acts on $U_d$ by a change of basis, and the different $\GL_d$-orbits in $U_d$ correspond to the different isomorphism types of structures of dimension $d$.
 The diagrams in $\Ainf$ can be interpreted as $\GL_d$-invariant polynomials on $U_d$.
 This gives us a map $\Ainf\to K[U_d]^{\GL_d}$ that turns out to be surjective \cite[Section 3]{meirUIR}.
 We write $I_d$ for the kernel of this map.

 We have seen in \cite{meirUIR} that the algebra $\Ainf$ has a richer structure of an $\N^r$-graded Hopf algebra, where the connected diagrams are primitive, and that moreover it is equipped with an inner product $\langle-,-\rangle$ that makes the multiplication dual to the comultiplication.
 The pairing is given by $\langle Di_1,Di_2\rangle = 0$ if $Di_1\neq Di_2$, and $\langle Di,Di\rangle = |\Aut(Di)|$, the cardinality of the automorphism group of the diagram $Di$.
 In this paper we will alter the inner product $\langle-,-\rangle$ to be a sesquilinear form, in order to be able to apply tools from the representation theory of finite groups.
-We thus have We will find an integral basis for this algebra, on which the form $\langle-,-\rangle$ will be symmetric.
+We thus have

 We recall that the automorphism group of a diagram is the group of all permutations on the boxes in the diagram that leaves the diagram stable.
 For example, if $T$ is a box with one input and one output string, then the automorphism group of the diagram

-representing the invariant $\Tr(T^2)$, is cyclic of order 2 (and more generally, the automorphism group of the diagram representing $\Tr(T^n)$ is cyclic of order $n$).
+representing the invariant $\Tr(T^2)$, is cyclic of order 2 (and, more generally, the automorphism group of the diagram representing $\Tr(T^n)$ is cyclic of order $n$).